SBUplakankus/SBUplakankus/README.md

 I love taking part in game jams regularly and developing various games to improve my skills.

-When I'm not making games I'm playing them and listening to alot of music
+When I'm not making games I'm playing them, going to the gym, walking my dogs, and listening to alot of music

 I also enjoy teaching game development to others through YouTube and in person classes.